aabaker99/cdom/README.md

 - R

 ## TODO
+- Update mutated_domains.R to support a generic MAF file or one on Synapse
 - Finalize application of mutated_domains.R to 1000 genomes data
 - Program to synthesize frequently mutated domains in disease and control populations (which domains are mutated in disease state significantly more than the control?)
 - Check if subsetting InterPro's protein2ipr data to include only human proteins is a sufficient reduction in the size of data to be able to perform in-memory joins of InterPro and mutation data in R (an obviate the need for SQLite).